grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Each new ping reset their anxiety.
 And their eyes would tear up and their hands would start shaking again.
 The only relief was the passing of time, but that led inevitably towards the next alarm-ringing ping, and the cycle would start all over again.

-This cycle repeated itself without change for hours.
+[//]: # (middle of night: night 3, run to Pylon City) This cycle repeated itself without change for hours.
 The storm continued to spin above them, and their ears rang from the pings and from the silence between them.

 Cassandra showed back up in the sonar compartment, unable to sleep for the pings, and offered to sit at the sonar station again.
-When Hemi climbed into the control room, Percy had him relieve Owen at the throttle controls and sent Owen to make them some breakfast.
+When Hemi climbed into the control room, Percy had him relieve Owen at the throttle controls and sent Owen to make them a very late dinner.

 ### Breakfast; Owen realizes the sub commander is after him

-Half an hour later Owen's voice came over the PA saying breakfast was ready.
+Half an hour later Owen's voice came over the PA saying food was ready.
 Captain Percy offered to let Bastian and Cassandra eat first, but Cassandra preferred to stay at sonar.
 Bastian offered to bring a plate of food up to her and sit at the sub controls himself while he ate.
 He was back from the galley in a matter of minutes with heaping bowls of steaming food for Cassandra and himself.

 Percy held Bastian's bowl of food while he climbed the ladder to the control room.
 She realized how hungry she was with the smell of it.

 "Bastian, keep her going the way we're going.
 If anything changes, I'll be in the galley.
-Hemi, want to join me for Breakfast?
+Hemi, want to join me for food?
 Maybe we can come up with some kind of plan."

 "Absolutely.
 I am certainly ready to eat."
 Said Hemi.

 Owen was not nearly the cook Gregory had been.
-Breakfast was a white mush of crushed up hard biscuit mixed with water and fried with butter.
-He had stirred in bits of dried salted meat, and was making a pan of scrambled eggs.
+Dinner was a white mush of crushed up hard biscuit mixed with water and fried with butter.
+He had stirred in bits of dried salted meat, and was making a pan of scrambled eggs to accompany the mush with at least a little nutrition.
 He kept making more eggs in small batches, so at least they would be hot for the crew coming to eat.

 Hemi and Percy loaded up bowls --- Hemi with twice as much as Percy --- of the hot glop, and filled two tin cups of coffee and sat down at the galley table.
 They ate in silence for a few minutes.